Description of the HTTP API

 Input parameters: (SCS cookie)

-Result of successful execution: the BaseInfoResult object including the VirusBaseInfo object (SCS cookie)
+Result of successful execution: the BaseInfoResult object containing the VirusBaseInfo object (SCS cookie)

 Licence management commands